10 Best Tours & Excursions from Cancun

 If you're dipping your toe into the wide world of underwater diving, you've come to the right place.
 Cancun and the Riviera Maya have some of the best diving in the entire world.
 Just off the coast of Cancun, divers can relish spectacular reef systems, shark-filled tunnels, shipwrecks, an underwater museum, and the waters surrounding beautiful Isla Mujeres.

 Divers of all levels will find something exciting to see in Cancun, but if you're a beginner diver Cancun is a great place to start thanks to the calm, gentle waters that provide excellent visibility.
-Consider this two-tank dive for beginners in the Mexican Caribbean.
+Consider this Diving In the Mexican Caribbean for Beginners tour.

 The tour begins in the marina, where the tour guide outfits each diver with equipment according to their size.
 This is followed with a 35-minute theory class to make sure everyone is up to speed on equipment use, communication signs, and diving safety and techniques.
 After that it's time to board the boat for a 30-minute trip out into the warm, delicious turquoise-colored sea.